 Before you begin

-This tutorial in the Illumio ASP Free Trial walks you through installing Illumio agents on hosts in your environment.
+This tutorial in the Illumio Core Free Trial walks you through installing Illumio agents on hosts in your environment.
 The Illumio platform operates in a secure environment with secure communication between Illumio agents installed in your environment and the Illumio platform.
 The Illumio agents are lightweight and designed for low resource utilization.

 Additionally, you will be creating and testing security policy for your workloads using Illumio’s Build and Test policy states.
 These policy states do not block network traffic to your workloads.
 They allow you to visualize the impact of the security policy that you create before you enforce it on your workloads.